 Although there are already a number of regular leaders in the FCYC leadership team, new applications are welcome at any time, and leaders will be allocated to a camp dependent on their availability and on space at the camp.
-All new leaders must fill in the Online Application Form by the end of February in order to be considered for this summer’s camps and must be able to attend the FCYC Training Day.
+All new leaders must fill in the Online Application Form by the end of February in order to be considered for this summer’s camps and must be able to attend the FCYC Leaders’ and Cooks’ Day.

 There are three categories of leader:

-- Team Leaders are appointed by FCYC following service as a leader at camp
+- Team Leaders are appointed by FCYC following service as a leader at camp.

 - Leaders must be committed Christians who meet the criteria below.
-Leaders do not have to have served at FCYC previously
+Leaders do not have to have served at FCYC previously.

 - Junior Leaders are usually aged 18-21, and have not served as a leader at FCYC previously.
 Junior Leaders are appointed a mentor at camp who will support the Junior Leader throughout the week.
 They will not be expected to lead Bible talks or dorm discussions, but will be expected to take on some responsibilities as determined by their mentor.

 All FCYC leaders and cooks must be suitably trained to ensure a high quality and safe FCYC experience for all campers.
 Each member of the leadership team is required to detail at application stage the training they have received in the following areas in order to establish the requirement for training provision by FCYC each year; safeguarding, how to be a good leader, working with young people who have Additional Support Needs, giving Bible talks and leading discussion groups.

 To be involved in Camp Leadership you must:

 - Have a personal faith in Jesus Christ